 For those with celiac disease, throwing out gluten is not really a choice, but there are other diseases and conditions that supposedly also benefit from a similar diet (avoid these 4 diet mistakes).

 Patients with Hashimoto’s syndrome or other autoimmune diseases should try a meal plan that is gluten free and contains anti-inflammatory foods and decide on their own whether this is something they enjoy or not.
 Here are a few easy recipes that will help you get started.

-There are gluten free versions of all of our meals, so here’s a recipe for pancakes that will show you that your new diet still involves delicious food:
+There are gluten free versions of all of our meals, so here’s a recipe for pancakes that will show you that your new diet (avoid these 4 diet mistakes) still involves delicious food:

 - ¾ cup of rice flour or any brand of gluten free flour